 About Ally

-Another health challenge arrived in 2021 when I experienced a lower back injury and had to deal with sciatica, resulting in micro-discectomy surgery.
+Another health challenge arrived in 2021 when I experienced a lower back injury, which developed into sciatica and resulted in micro-discectomy surgery.

 Certification and training